Villanova-AI/villanova_developers/docs/villanova09/docs/reference/keycloak-cr.md

 ---
 sidebarDepth: 2
 ---
-# EntandoKeycloakServer Custom Resource Definition
+# VillanovaKeycloakServer Custom Resource Definition

-The EntandoKeycloakServer CRD instructs the Entando Operator to deploy the Keycloak Community OIDC provider, or its equivalent commercial product, Red Hat SSO.
-Once a Keycloak server has been deployed, subsequent EntandoApp and EntandoPlugin deployments can use it as an OIDC provider.
-The Entando Operator will automatically create OIDC clients for these deployments in the Keycloak server.
+The VillanovaKeycloakServer CRD instructs the Villanova Operator to deploy the Keycloak Community OIDC provider, or its equivalent commercial product, Red Hat SSO.
+Once a Keycloak server has been deployed, subsequent VillanovaApp and VillanovaPlugin deployments can use it as an OIDC provider.
+The Villanova Operator will automatically create OIDC clients for these deployments in the Keycloak server.
 If you already have a Keycloak instance that you want to use, skip this custom resource and use the `keycloak-admin-secret` as specified in the [Connect to External Keycloak tutorial](../../tutorials/consume/external-id-management.md).

-## Example EntandoKeycloakServer Definition
+## Example VillanovaKeycloakServer Definition

 ```yaml
 kind: "EntandoKeycloakServer"